YanivBir/K-Means/README.md

-# Kmeans
+# K-Means
-Parallel and Distributed implementation of K-Means
+Parallel and Distributed implementation of K-Means algorithm

 ## Introduction
 This project was written by me as a final course assignment.